This post may contain affiliate links. Please see my disclosure policy for details.

 Burgh Island itself is completely FREE and open to the public all year round.

 There are no restrictions to how long or when you can visit save the tide.
 Plus, there are many walking paths over the island where you can explore.

-On a sunny day, you can enjoy a day lounging at Bigbury-on-Sea beach, or enjoy some walks with amazing views of the silver sea and coast all around you.
+On a sunny day, you can enjoy a day lounging at Bigbury-on-Sea beach or enjoy some walks with amazing views of the silver sea and the coast all around you.
 The choice is yours.

 Where is Burgh Island in Devon?